maxwshen/hackerargs/README.md

 - Optional integration with argparse
 - Works with wandb sweeps: log config using `wandb.config.update(args)`, and run sweep experiments in CLI `--{key} {val}` format.

-Its design lets you focus on coding first.
-You can rest

 # Installation

 Hackerargs is a pip package and conda package: